APACTestDrive/Container-Native-Development-with-OKE/LabGuide500.md

   ![](images/500/17.png)

 - You can try redeeming a free coffee.
 Click on the **Free Coffee** label.
-This will bring you a QR code for redemption.
+This will bring up a QR code for redemption.
 To simulate the QR code being scanned, click on the **Redeem** button.
 Again, this will deduct your coupon from the database.

   ![](images/500/18.png)